jscheuble/Sprint-Challenge-React-Wars/README.md

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 Side effects refer to anything that affects something outside of the scope of the function that is currently being executed.
 For example, fetching data from an API, or manipulating DOM elements manually.
 We can sync effects to state changes by setting the state variable to something new once the effect has taken place.
+We can sync effects to state or prop changes by putting state or props in the dependency array of the useEffect hook.
+The useEffect hook will watch for the change in the dependency array, and run the effect when it detects a change.

 ## Project Set Up